 RASS is Cornell's new online system for research administration and support.
-When you submit a proposal using RASS, all of the approvals can be done concurrently by the required people.
+When you route a proposal using RASS, all of the approvals can be done concurrently by the required people.
 No more routing a PDF via email.

 - Log in to RASS